ecohealthalliance/metaflu/README.md

 This repository is setup as an R package that implements the core model, which is based on Hosseini et al.'s 2013 metapopulation model \[1\].
 The `vignettes/` directory contains interim notes and analyses.
 References for this project can be found in [this Paperpile folder](https://paperpile.com/shared/NmMQtu)

+---
+### Installation

+In order to install this package you need to install and use the development version of `devtools`:

+`devtools::install_github("hadley/devtools@1.13.0")`

+This will allow you to install private packages from github without throwing an error:

+`devtools::install_github("ecohealthalliance/metaflu")`

+---
+### References

 Hosseini, P. R., T. Fuller, R. Harrigan, D. Zhao, C. S. Arriola, A. Gonzalez, M. J. Miller, X. Xiao, T. B. Smith, J. H. Jones, and P. Daszak.
 2013.
 Metapopulation Dynamics Enable Persistence of Influenza A, Including A/H5N1, in Poultry.
 PLoS ONE 8:e80091.